abdhaleegit/abdhaleegit.github.io/_posts/2021-06-09-upstream-kernel-kdump-configuration-on-power-systems.md

 # Compile and install upstream kernel

 * Download the latest upstream kernel source from [here](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git)
-* Copy the distro config from /boot and set the below kernel config options to retain debug symbol mappings in vmlinux
+* Copy the distro config from /boot and make sure below config options enabled

+1. Enable debuginfo option to build kernel with debug symbols, as vmlinux enabled with debuginfo is required to analyze the vmcore dump file.
   ```
   CONFIG_DEBUG_INFO=y
   # CONFIG_DEBUG_INFO_REDUCED is not set